ahlstromcj/seq66/README.md

 aware piano-roll; song layout for creative composition; and control/status via MIDI automation for live performance.
 Mute-groups enable/disable multiple patterns at once.
 Supports the Non/New Session Manager; can also run headless.
-Works in a space as small as 725x500 pixels (less if window decoration removed).
+Works in a space as small as 450x340 pixels (if window decoration removed).
 It does not support audio samples, just MIDI.

 __Seq66__ A major refactoring of Sequencer64/Kepler34/Seq24 with modern C++